Fazlul Haq

 Fazlul Haq (فضل الحق) is a male Muslim given name, meaning bounty of the Truth, referring to Al-Haqq, one of the Names of God in Islam.
+It's a common given name in Bangladesh.
 Both parts of the name are subject to varying transliteration, as the first part may be written Fazl or Fadl, followed by the Arabic definite article al, ul or el and the last part as Haqq, Haque, Hak, Huq etc.

 Notable bearers of the name include: